Frequently Asked Questions

 How do we determine what goods and services or works go to tender?

-Councils must undertake a public tender process if the provision of goods and services exceed $150,000 inc GST or $200,000 inc GST for works over the contract term.
+Councils must undertake a public tender process if the provision of goods, services or building and construction works exceed $300,000 inc GST.

 How are tenders evaluated?

 Our tenders are evaluated by council officers who work in the area relevant to the tender.
 This allows those buying the goods or services to determine the outcome.
 We are committed to conducting all processes in a transparent manner.
 Having Council staff involved in the tender process ensures probity and good governance.